mendhak/mendhak.github.io/posts/2023-11-19-hands-on-llm-tutorial.md

 ![Few shots, with LangChain](../assets/images/hands-on-llm-tutorial/027.png)

 This is pretty much what I'm doing for my own [LLM CLI Helper](https://github.com/mendhak/llm-cli-helper/tree/main).
 One additional improvement, is that I include a few of the previous questions and answers that I had asked the LLM.
-This history helps set up additional context, and lets me ask follow up questions to what I had previously asked.
+This history helps set up additional context, and lets me ask follow up questions, and makes the helper feel more natural.

 ![LLM CLI Helper](../assets/images/hands-on-llm-tutorial/028.gif)